Tensor PCA for Factor Models: Introduction

-A $d$-way tensor is a $d$-dimensional array generalizing vectors and matrices introduced in \cite{ricci1900methodes}.
-In this paper, we consider an extension of traditional factor models to multidimensional datasets, called tensor factor models.
+A $d$-way tensor is a $d$-dimensional array generalizing vectors and matrices introduced in \cite{ricci1900methodes}.\footnote{Tensor tools have already been used by economists, e.g., for the identification of finite mixture models; see \cite{bonhomme2016estimating}.} In this paper, we consider an extension of traditional factor models to multidimensional datasets, called tensor factor models.
 Similarly to their $2$-way counterpart, the $d$-way tensor factor model can be used to identify the latent factors driving correlations in tensor datasets.
-In traditional factor models, the correlations are captured with vector components in the time dimension (factors) and the vector components in the cross-sectional dimension (factor loadings).
-Likewise, one can decompose a tensor into vector components with respect to each dimension.
-Hence, the vector components in the `time' dimension correspond to factors that vary over time, and the vector components in the other dimensions correspond to loadings determining the heterogeneous exposure of each dimension to the factors.
+In traditional factor models, correlations are captured with a matrix of factors in the time dimension and a matrix of factor loadings in the cross-sectional dimension.
+Likewise, one can decompose a tensor into a collection of matrices with respect to each dimension.
+Hence, the matrix component in the `time' dimension correspond to factors that vary over time, and the matrix component in the other dimensions correspond to loadings determining the heterogeneous exposure of each dimension to the latent factors.

-Traditional factor models can also be viewed as decomposing a matrix representing a panel dataset as a sum of a low-rank loading and factor matrix and a matrix of idiosyncratic shocks.
+Traditional factor models can also be viewed as decomposing a matrix representing a panel dataset as a sum of a low-rank matrix product of loading and factor matrices and a matrix of idiosyncratic shocks.
 The low-rank component is then approximated using the truncated SVD decomposition of the observed data.
 The $d$-way factor model also describes a $d$-way tensor dataset as a sum of a low-rank component and an idiosyncratic shocks tensor.
-The low-rank component is usually modeled using either the Tucker or the Canonical Polyadic (CP) decompositions; see \cite{tucker1966some} and \cite{hitchcock1927expression}.
-While the former is more general and covers the CP decomposition as a special case, it is also overparametrized and leads to difficult identifiability issues.
-Therefore, in this paper, we focus on the tensor factor models related to the CP decomposition.\footnote{Strictly speaking, the tensor factor model introduced in this paper features orthogonal factors/loadings which is not the case for the CP decomposition.} For tensor factor models based on the Tucker decomposition, see \cite{han2020tensor}, \cite{wang2022high}, \cite{chen2022factor}, \cite{han2022rank} and for a symmetric rank-$1$ tensor factor model \cite{richard2014statistical}.
+However, there several different ways to describe the rank of a tensor.
+The two most widely known definitions of tensor ranks are called the Canonical Polyadic (CP) rank and the \textit{multilinear rank}; see \cite{carroll1970analysis}, \cite{harshman1970foundations}, and \cite{tucker1966some}.